Sky Q: the next generation TV box

 Sky Q Multiscreen

-As mentioned above, Sky Q is designed to be a multiscreen, or multiroom, service by default, capable of streaming content to either another TV via a mini set top box or to a tablet.
+Sky Q is designed to be a multiscreen, or multiroom, service by default, capable of streaming content wirelessly to either another TV via a Sky Q Mini box or to a tablet.

-Sky Q Multiscreen now costs £12 a month, which includes one Sky Q Mini box.
-Anyone who wants more than one extra box (that's three or more in total) will have to pay £99 as a one-off fee for each additional box.
+Sky Q Multiscreen now costs £12 a month with a £50 setup fee, which includes one Sky Q Mini box.
+Anyone who wants more than one extra mini box will have to pay £99 for the second and each subsequent box.

 |Monthly price||Set-up cost (one off charge)|